 By paying attention to your surroundings, you protect not only yourself, but the aquatic life as well.
 That way, you can get the awesome experience of enjoying snorkeling in a sustainable way so that the environment is preserved in the long run.
 Treat the ecosystem with the same respect you’d treat the house of a good friend who has warmly invited you to come visit.

-Staying safe while snorkeling involves wearing a life jacket, knowing how to use your equipment, keeping your hands to yourself, staying with a group and near the boat, and using some common sense.
+Staying safe while snorkeling involves wearing a personal flotation device, knowing how to use your equipment, keeping your hands to yourself, staying with a group and near the boat, and using some common sense.

 As a non-swimmer, you can do all of these things.
 Being a strong swimmer with a fit body is optional, but highly recommended.
 Knowing even a little bit about swimming can improve your safety and enjoyment.